boriskaus/MagmaThermoKinematics.jl/docs/src/man/numerics.md

 When your own script uses ParallelStencil macros directly (for example `@zeros` or `@parallel`), call `@init_parallel_stencil(...)` in script scope after `environment!(...)`.

-If you run this on a CPU, you can run it in parallel by starting julia in ,ulti-threading mode:
+If you run this on a CPU, you can run it in parallel by starting julia in multi-threading mode:

 ```julia
 $julia -t auto